obenhaim/ProgrammingAssignment2/README.md

 ### Introduction

-This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
+This the second programming assignment of the Coursera R Course.
+The assignment is to write a function to cache the inverse of a matrix.
+THe assignment code is based on the following example:

-For example, taking the mean of a numeric vector is typically a fast operation.
+Taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to compute the mean, especially if it has to be computed repeatedly (e.g. in a loop).
 If the contents of a vector are not changing, it may make